tangrams/tangram-docs/pages/demos.md

-Use these links to begin your Tangram journey.
+Use these links to begin your Tangram journey and start experimenting.

-### Introductory
+### Introductory examples

 - [simple-demo](https://github.com/tangrams/simple-demo) - The simplest possible Tangram setup.
 - [generic-demo](https://github.com/tangrams/generic-demo) - A typical generic Tangram setup for in-house use